bt3gl/building_blog/content/tor_pi.md

 ## SSH Connection

-You need to enable SSH in the Pi:
+You need to enable SSH on the Pi:

 ```
 $ sudo raspi-config